 My Story – Dan Neuffer’s CFS Recovery Story

-I thought that the best way to start my CFS Recovery Story, was at the beginning.
+I thought that the best way to start my ME/CFS/Fibro/POTS Recovery Story, was at the beginning.

 Then, following a very rough year during which I nearly lost my wife during the birth of our son, I was working hard on my career change and had also started another major undertaking outside of work.

 When a colleague’s husband had come down with the chickenpox, I quickly organised a vaccination as time off sick was the last thing I needed.
-However, within a week of receiving the vaccination, my first CFS symptoms appeared, which were extreme fatigue affecting my ability to walk. (see more in my video here).
+However, within a week of receiving the vaccination, my first ME/CFS symptoms appeared, which were extreme fatigue affecting my ability to walk.

-My illness quickly morphed into a large range of classical CFS symptoms.
-I suffered with a staggering range of symptoms over the years, but my main ones included ongoing extreme fatigue not alleviated by rest, bouts of fever and other flu-like symptoms, gastrointestinal symptoms as well as night sweats, cardiac symptoms, orthostatic hypotension, allodynia, excessive urination at night, salt cravings, and neurological symptoms such as fibro fog.
-My symptoms changed over the years and my fibromyalgia pain symptoms became more prominent during the second half of my 6 year illness.
+My illness quickly morphed into a large range of classical ME/CFS symptoms.
+I suffered from a staggering range of symptoms over the years, but my main ones included ongoing extreme fatigue not alleviated by rest, bouts of fever, pain and other flu-like symptoms, gastrointestinal symptoms as well as night sweats, cardiac symptoms, orthostatic hypotension, allodynia, excessive urination at night, salt cravings, and neurological symptoms such as fibro fog.
+My symptoms changed over the years and my fibromyalgia pain symptoms became more prominent during the second half of my illness.

 Like many others, I soldiered on as best I could until eventually I had to work part-time and later on was unable to work at all for extended periods of time, especially during the later parts of my illness.

-After around 4 years of illness, I had managed to somewhat steady my cycle of symptom flare ups and basically resigned myself to this being a lifelong condition and to just try to live with it as best as I could.
-Coming to accept this actually gave me some sort of peace, but then my health took a drastic turn for the worse which was my turning point.
+Coming into my 5th year of illness, I had managed to somewhat steady my cycle of symptom flare-ups and basically resigned myself to this being a lifelong condition.
+I just wanted to try to live with it as best as I could.
+However my base-line, health had declined and Fibromyalgia and POTS had become part of my condition.
+Coming to accept this actually gave me some sort of peace, but then my health took a drastic turn for the worse, I was pushed towards my turning point.

 I have heard it said that things have to get worse before they get better.
 Well, there was no “getting better” in sight and all I managed to do is “get worse” over time, even though there were some moments of respite.

 Given that I don’t have a background in medicine or biology, and that I was still very ill and had some difficulty concentrating for any period of time, this was a difficult and frustrating journey for me.
-However, soon more and more pieces of the puzzle started to fall in place until I started to form a clearer picture of what goes on with CFS.
+However, soon more and more pieces of the puzzle started to fall in place until I started to form a clearer picture of what goes on with ME/CFS, Fibromyalgia and POTS.

-Whilst my confidence in the validity of this hypothesis grew more and more over time, especially as I discovered, other researchers who had similar views on significant aspects, I realised that translating this knowledge into a recovery was by no means certain.
+My confidence in the validity of this hypothesis grew more and more over time, especially as I discovered other researchers who had similar views on significant aspects of the explanation.
+However, I realised that translating this knowledge into a recovery was by no means certain.

 My recovery was in stages and actually included many treatments that I had previously used without success.
 I think the biggest realisation was the importance of having a comprehensive plan to see through to completion as opposed to the shotgun approach.

 One of the key things for me was also creating a healing environment.
 I made lifestyle changes and meditation also played a big part during my recovery.
-As I progressed, I used a range of other strategies to address what I believe to be the central cause of Chronic Fatigue Syndrome and Fibromyalgia.
+As I progressed, I used a range of additional brain-training strategies to address what I believe to be the central cause of Chronic Fatigue Syndrome, Fibromyalgia and POTS.

 All in all, my recovery started after being ill for 5 years and took me around 18 months.
 I made some very significant progress in a matter of weeks but other improvements took many months – and of course, there were setbacks along the way, which was often very disheartening.

-Dan Now that he has recovered from Chronic Fatigue Syndrome/Myalgic Encephalomyelitis/Fibromyalgia
+Dan Now that he has recovered from Chronic Fatigue Syndrome/Myalgic Encephalomyelitis/Fibromyalgia/POTS

 I quickly realised that something so complicated needs a structured explanation – so I went to write a short book to explain my research to post somewhere on the internet.